American black bear: Meat

-American black bear meat had historically been held in high esteem among North America's indigenous people and colonists.
+Bear meat had historically been held in high esteem among North America's indigenous people and colonists.
 American black bears were the only bear species the Kutchin hunted for their meat, though this constituted only a small part of their diet.
 According to the second volume of Frank Forester's Field Sports of the United States, and British Provinces, of North America:

-Theodore Roosevelt himself likened the flesh of young American black bears to that of pork, and not as coarse or flavorless as the meat of grizzly bears.
-The most favored cuts of the American black bear's meat are concentrated in the legs and loins.
+Theodore Roosevelt likened the flesh of young American black bears to that of pork, and not as coarse or flavorless as the meat of grizzly bears.
+The most favored cuts are concentrated in the legs and loins.
 Meat from the neck, front legs and shoulders is usually ground into minced meat or used for stews and casseroles.
 Keeping the fat on tends to give the meat a strong flavor.
 As American black bears can have trichinellosis, cooking temperatures need to be high in order to kill the parasites.

-American black bear fat was once valued as a cosmetic article that promoted hair growth and gloss.
+Bear fat was once valued as a cosmetic article that promoted hair growth and gloss.
 The fat most favored for this purpose was the hard white fat found in the body's interior.
 As only a small portion of this fat could be harvested for this purpose, the oil was often mixed with large quantities of hog lard.
-However, animal rights activism over the last decade has slowed the harvest of these animals; therefore the lard from American black bears has not been used in recent years for the purpose of cosmetics.
+However, animal rights activism over the last decade has slowed the harvest of these animals; therefore the lard from bears has not been used in recent years for the purpose of cosmetics.